 The espresso martini at Fitzroy Lounge Bar is infused with vanilla and butterscotch, giving it a refreshing, almost caramel flavour.
 But make no mistake, this one has more than just the novelty factor going for it—it tastes incredible.

-The espresso martini at SEVEN has gained a bit of a reputation—for being refreshingly different.
+The espresso martini at SEVEN has gained a bit of a rep—for being refreshingly different.
 This moreish, salted coconut interpretation is like the exotic version of the drink we didn't know we needed.

-We despaired when we learnt that the Magnumtini at Scarlett Slimms & Lucky was limited edition only.
-An espresso martini topped with a mini Magnum ice-cream and as such, probably more dessert than drink, we'll be keeping our eyes eagerly peeled for its return (hint hint).
+We despaired when we learnt that the Magnumtini at Scarlett Slimms & Lucky was limited edition.
+An espresso martini topped with a mini Magnum ice cream and as such, probably more dessert than drink, we'll be keeping our eyes eagerly peeled for its return (hint hint).
+Update: the Magnumtini has since returned to the menu, but for how long?
+Avoid FOMO and get over to Mt Eden already!

 Freeman & Grey, Ponsonby